mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 **Selling your own product is scarier than selling someone else's**

 Experience as a sales employee isn't a substitute for the experience of selling something you created.

-**Writing is thinking**

-I stopped spinning my wheels after I wrote out my thoughts and showed it to an audience that I expected to challenge my thinking.
-Writing is difficult but is immensely valuable at organizing thoughts.

 **Be skeptical of a theoretical yes.
 Pay heed to a theoretical no**